ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

     Detailed summary written to WE2E_summary_20230306173013.txt

 As with all python scripts in the SRW App, additional options for this script can be viewed by calling with the ``-h`` argument.

+The "Status" as specified by the above summary is explained below:

+* ``CREATED``
+   The experiment directory has been created, but the monitor script has not yet begun submitting jobs.
+This is immediately overwritten at the beginning of the "monitor_jobs" function, so this status should not be seen unless the experiment has not yet been started.

+* ``SUBMITTING``
+   All jobs are in status SUBMITTING or SUCCEEDED (as reported by the Rocoto workflow manager).
+This is a normal state; we will continue to monitor this experiment.

+* ``DYING``
+   One or more tasks have died (status "DEAD"), so this experiment has had an error.
+We will continue to monitor this experiment until all tasks are either status DEAD or status SUCCEEDED (see next entry).

+* ``DEAD``
+   One or more tasks are at status DEAD, and the rest are either DEAD or SUCCEEDED.
+We will no longer monitor this experiment.

+* ``ERROR``
+   Could not read the rocoto database file.
+This will require manual intervention to solve, so we will no longer monitor this experiment.

+* ``RUNNING``
+   One or more jobs are at status RUNNING, and the rest are either status QUEUED, SUBMITTED, or SUCCEEDED.
+This is a normal state; we will continue to monitor this experiment.

+* ``QUEUED``
+   One or more jobs are at status QUEUED, and some others may be at status SUBMITTED or SUCCEEDED.
+This is a normal state; we will continue to monitor this experiment.

+* ``SUCCEEDED``
+   All jobs are status SUCCEEDED; we will monitor for one more cycle in case there are unsubmitted jobs remaining.

+* ``COMPLETE``
+   All jobs are status SUCCEEDED, and we have monitored this job for an additional cycle to ensure there are no un-submitted jobs.
+We will no longer monitor this experiment.

 .. _WE2ETestInfoFile: